 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Sexually Transmitted Diseases In Adolescents, Ambulatory Care
+Sexually Transmitted Diseases in Adolescents

 A sexually transmitted disease (STD)

-Common signs and symptoms of an STD include the following:
+Signs and symptoms of an STD

 - Discharge from the penis, vagina, or anus that may have a foul smell

 - Fever, muscle pain, or swollen lymph nodes in the groin

 - Pelvic or abdominal pain, or pain during sex or when urinating